MungShu71/jgraph/README.md

 **What is S and B in the command line?**

 We live in a world where capitalism rules with an iron fist.
 I originally wrote this over winter break of 2023.
 At that time I was using a free API called YFINANCE - Stock Market Data.
 However, after picking Jgraph back up for 494 Lab 1, the API was blocked by a paywall.
 One dollar a month is a lot of money in this day and age; it can almost pay for 1/3 of a gallon of gas.
-But since I had start using it before the free plan had depercated, I still had access to a free API token (in fact I have two - one on personal account and one on school account).
+But since I had start using it before the free plan had deprecated, I still had access to a free API token (in fact I have two - one on personal account and one on school account).
 You are able to freely use it until you hit the daily request limit.

 Because I know people love looking at graphs of stock prices and worrying about hitting the limit to quickly, I found another API to use.
-This one only retreives data up to three years prior.
+This one only retrieves data up to three years prior.
 So, in short, use S if you want data that are more than three years, but use it sparingly.
 Use B for everything else.

-If running with S and you encoutre a limit reached message, go into the code and change the token.
+If running with S and you encounter a limit reached message, go into the code and change the token.

 **Notes**

-There is an anomaly where if thedate range is too big, the dates on the x axis will clump together.
+There is an anomaly where if the date range is too big, the dates on the x axis will clump together.
 I do not know why this is.

 Try comparing the generated graphs to COVID-19 graphs.
-Whenever there is a jump in number of hospializations, stock prices usually dropped.
+Whenever there is a jump in number of hospitalizations, stock prices usually dropped.